smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 For months we had been operating a fairly sophisticated [Deployment Pipeline][pipeline] that would validate each commit.
-This helped us feel confident that we could ship more frequently with out sacrificing quality.
+This helped us feel confident that we could ship more frequently without sacrificing quality.

 In order to speed up we realized that we first needed to slow down.
 Going as fast as we could was no good if clients did not use our updates.
 Slowing down